bltzr-gg/token-sale-portal/README.md

-# Axis Standalone UI
+# Real Token Public Sale UI

-Monorepo for Axis Standalone UI using [turbo](https://turbo.build/repo)
+Monorepo for Real Token Public Sale using [turbo](https://turbo.build/repo), forked from [Axis Standalone UI](https://github.com/Axis-Fi/standalone-ui)

 This app is designed for projects looking to host and manage their Token Generation Event (TGE) with minimal configuration.
 It provides seamless integration of Axis Protocol contracts through ready-to-use hooks and UI components, enabling full ownership and control over the TGE process.

 ## App Configuration

-- add your Token Address, Chain id and other optional metadata to `./app-config.ts`
+- add your Chain Id, Subgraphurl, Auction lot id and other metadata to `./app-config.ts`

 ## Dev Setup